SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   </tbody>
 </table>

 We are stuck now.
-We cannot do any more moves now but we still haven't reduced the stack contents to the start symbol.
-And we do know that the input is parseable with the arithmetic grammar.
+We cannot do any more moves but we still haven't reduced the stack contents to the start symbol.
 We need to introduce more features into our parser to get past this stuck state.

-We introduce the convention that every input is ended by the marker `$`.
-The `$` symbol is not a part of the grammar but it is introduced to mark the end of the inputs we will be parsing.
+We introduce the convention that every input is ended by "$".
+The "$" symbol is not a part of the grammar and is introduced to mark the end of the inputs we will be parsing.

-Suppose we start with the input `number + number $`.
-With our arithmetic grammar, it will be reduced to `expr $`.
-In general, every start symbol is going to have `$` is in its follow set.
+Suppose we start with the input "number + number $".
+With our arithmetic grammar, it will be reduced to "expr $".
+In general, every start symbol is going to have "$" is in its follow set.
 Thus, the follow sets of arithmetic grammar that we computed above need revision.

 <div>
   $$